MichaelCurrin/thebuckfeverground/README.md

 The project uses [Jekyll](http://jekyllrb.com/) to build a static website for The Buckfever Underground.
 The band's homepage is [thebuckfeverunderground.co.za](http://thebuckfeverunderground.co.za/) and this project is also hosted at [Github Pages site](https://michaelcurrin.github.io/thebuckfeverground/) as a staging environment.

+The rights to the content of this remain with band or the original creators (such as reviewers or photographers).

+Inspiration for some layout of the site comes from [Sample Band Sites](https://bandzoogle.com/sample-band-sites).

 ## Installation